kutlugsahin/reactive-component/README.md

 # Reactive Component Api

 This is an experimental implementation of a Reactive functional component for React inspired by Vue 3 composition api.
-Uses Mobx for reactivity system.

-## Api

-- createComponent
-- onMounted
-- onUnmounted
-- onUpdated

-See the article
+The project is moved to https://github.com/kutlugsahin/re-active for full implementation.